|More About Strawberries|

 for ideal strawberry growing conditions.
 The cool marine layer allows us to

 The harvest usually takes place between January and July.
-The strawberry plants we grow usually stop flowering when the nights are less that 10 hours long, so we begin turning the plants under in July.
-After the fields are mowed and the plants turned under, we water the fields with sprinklers to help compost the remains of the plants.
+The strawberry plants we grow usually slow the flowering when the nights are less that 10 hours long, so we begin trimming/pruning the plants in July.
+If successful, and we have our mild weather, we can coax the fields to produce through the next few months .

-In September we make the rows and furrows, apply the fertilizer and drip (irrigation) tape .
-Depending on the weather at the nursery, possibly 10 to 20 acres may be planted by the end of September.
+In September we make the rows and furrows, apply the special fertilizer and drip (irrigation) tape .
+Depending on the weather at the nursery, possibly 5 to 10 acres may be planted by the end of September.

 In October we complete the planting of the fields, watering on a regular basis with sprinklers.

-Plastic bed covers go in late October.
+Plastic bed covers go on,in late October.
 By then, the first flowers will start to appear.

 If the weather permits, we will usually see our first strawberries by Christmas.